Q. Are you open for visitors?

 Q. Can I have my child’s birthday party there?

 While we do not offer a pre-arranged birthday party package, we can offer an array of activities you may wish to put together.
-These include self-guided explorations in our exhibit hall, private tours, scavenger hunts (special prizes can be arranged with the Ocean Discovery Shop manager), and outdoor picnic tables.
+These include self-guided explorations in our exhibit hall, private tours, scavenger hunts (special prizes can be arranged with the Ocean Discovery Shop manager with at least 4 to 6 weeks notice), and outdoor picnic tables.
 Please call (831) 459-3800 if you wish to discuss this option.
 You are also welcome to consider renting our ocean view La Feliz Room.
 See Plan a Private Event for rental information.

 Q. Tell me about your tours.
 How long are they, what do you see?
 What time are they?
 Can I sign up now/ahead by phone?